-- The baseline stimulation level is set by the stimulation level slider.
-When therapy is saved to the Neurostimulator, the stimulation amplitude shown will be the default stimulation amplitude. - The amplitude range sets the highest and lowest stimulation level that the patient can reach using the Remote Control.
+The amplitude step size sets the increment by which the stimulation level increases or decreases when up or down is pressed on the Remote Control.
 Use the arrows to the left and right of the Amplitude Range value to adjust it lower or higher.

-Note: The amplitude range must be set when programming the Neurostimulator.
-The Remote Control allows for 3 steps to increase from the baseline stimulation amplitude to the maximum amplitude (defined as the baseline amplitude plus the Amplitude Range).
+Note: The amplitude step size must be set when programming the Neurostimulator.
+The Remote Control allows for 3 steps to increase from the baseline stimulation amplitude to the maximum amplitude.
 Test the stimulation range from the desired amplitude to the maximum amplitude to ensure it is comfortable for the patient.

-• Pulse width can be set between 60 and 450 μs, adjustable in 10 μs increments.
+Pulse Width: can be set between 60 and 450 μs, adjustable in 10 μs increments.